 The Optimization Toolbox for MATLAB can be used with MATLAB version R2015a or newer on all 64-bit x86 platforms, that is

-The files in Optimization Toolbox for MATLAB are organized as reported in Table 1.
+The relevant files of the Optimization Toolbox for MATLAB are organized as reported in Table 4.1.

-<MSKHOME> is the folder in which the MOSEK package has been installed.
+<MSKHOME> is the folder in which the MOSEK Optimization Suite has been installed.